International Paper Contest

 Judging Criteria: The IPC papers will be judged using the following criteria.

-Eligibility & Information for Authors: Only papers by a principal author who is a citizen of, and resides in a developing country are eligible.
-Winners of the 2012-2018 contests are not eligible.
+Eligibility & Information for Authors: All authors should be citizens of and reside in a developing nation.
+Winners of the 2013-2019 contests are not eligible.
 The papers should be original, unpublished, and submitted in English.
 We encourage submissions from librarians, information and network specialists, and educators involved in the creation, representation, maintenance, exchange, discovery, delivery, and use of digital information.

 ASIS&T Copyright Policy: ASIS&T will have the non-exclusive right to publish any of the papers submitted on its website or in print, with ownership and all other rights remaining with the author.

 Winners and Award: The IPC Committee will select three winners.
-We encourage all three winners to attend the 2019 ASIS&T Annual Meeting for sharing their research.
-The first-place winner will receive maximum of US $1,500 for offsetting the cost of attending and presenting their research poster at the 2019 ASIS&T Annual Meeting in Melbourne, Australia.
+We encourage all three winners to attend the 2020 ASIS&T Annual Meeting for sharing their research.
+The first-place winner will receive maximum of US $1,500 for offsetting the cost of attending and presenting their research poster at the 2020 ASIS&T Annual Meeting in Pittsburgh, USA.
 In addition, all three winners will receive a two-year individual membership in ASIS&T. In case of multiple authors, the first author will be awarded the ASIS&T membership.

-Poster Presentation: The first-place winner will be expected to present a poster (48” by 36” inches) based on their research paper at the SIG-III Reception at the 2019 ASIS&T Annual Meeting in Melbourne, Australia.
+Poster Presentation: The first-place winner will be expected to present a poster (48" by 36" inches) based on their research paper at the SIG-III Reception at the 2020 ASIS&T Annual Meeting in Pittsburgh, USA.

 We look forward to receiving your submissions.
 Please feel free to distribute this call for papers widely to your colleagues in developing countries.
 Thanks!